EQT Corporation (EQT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for EQT Corporation (EQT) is $47.55, which is $17.67 above the current market price.
-The public float for EQT is 358.63M, and currently, short sellers hold a 5.53% ratio of that floaft.
-The average trading volume of EQT on March 17, 2023 was 6.98M shares.
+The average price point forecasted by analysts for EQT Corporation (EQT) is $47.55, which is $18.1 above the current market price.
+The public float for EQT is 358.63M, and currently, short sellers hold a 5.53% ratio of that float.
+The average trading volume of EQT on March 21, 2023 was 6.87M shares.

 EQT’s Market Performance

-EQT stock saw a decrease of -3.89% in the past week, with a monthly decline of -3.09% and a quarterly a decrease of -18.84%.
-The volatility ratio for the week is 5.74%, and the volatility levels for the last 30 days are 4.67% for EQT Corporation (EQT).
-The simple moving average for the last 20 days is -5.97% for EQT stock, with a simple moving average of -23.77% for the last 200 days.
+The stock of EQT Corporation (EQT) has seen a -0.40% decrease in the past week, with a -5.25% drop in the past month, and a -21.11% fall in the past quarter.
+The volatility ratio for the week is 4.98%, and the volatility levels for the past 30 days are at 4.63% for EQT.
+The simple moving average for the last 20 days is -5.41% for EQT stock, with a simple moving average of -23.31% for the last 200 days.

 Analysts’ Opinion of EQT